Senior Curriculum

 ART & DESIGN

-St Catherine’s has an outstanding Art Department.
+St Catherine’s has an outstanding Creative Arts Department.
 Over the years all our girls have established a track record of creating extraordinary works of art and exceptional academic success.
 In Public Examinations our girls have uniformly achieved the highest grades possible for many years.
-Fine Art, Painting and Photography are long established courses offered at examination level.
-Over the last five years we have also offered Textiles at GCSE and A Level, alongside Graphic Design at A Level.
+Fine Art, Textiles and Photography are long established courses offered at examination level.

 We aim to teach the joy of art, both in creating and investigating and we take great pride in celebrating the achievements of the individual artists.
 Examples of the girls’ work are displayed around the school and contribute to its aesthetic vibrancy.
 The work regularly draws complimentary comments from visitors and parents.